Stay Informed

 Keeping Your Medical Device Marketing Aligned With Regulation

-The FDA imposes specific requirements on marketing claims for medical devices to ensure compliance with the Federal Food, Drug, and Cosmetic Act (FD&C Act).
-These requirements are designed to prevent false or misleading information and ensure that claims align with the device’s approved or cleared uses.
-But in the world of marketing – branding, messaging, content, and packaging – it’s easy to mistakenly cross a line and imply your device can achieve something for which the FDA feels you lack evidence.
-Follow these 7 key marketing requirements, or make sure your marketing agency does, to stay on the FDA’s good side1.
+The FDA imposes specific requirements on marketing claims for medical devices under the Federal Food, Drug, and Cosmetic Act (FD&C Act) to prevent false or misleading information and ensure that claims align with a device's approved or cleared uses.² But here's where most companies slip: the gap between what your engineering team knows is true and what your marketing team can claim is legal.
+It's easy to mistakenly cross a line and imply your device can achieve something for which the FDA feels you lack evidence.
+The consequences range from warning letters to product seizure to criminal liability for executives.
+Follow these 7 key marketing requirements—or make sure your marketing agency does—to stay on the FDA's good side.

 1. Truthfulness and Accuracy